“One in 94 Canadians are affected by Autism Spectrum Disorder (ASD), suggesting that you probably know someone affected by autism.” – Autism.net

 Autism is one of a group of developmental disorders called autism spectrum disorders (ASDs) that appear in early childhood and can be diagnosed before age three (Autism Spectrum Disorder Fact Sheet n.d).
 Although symptoms and severity vary, all autism disorders impair a child’s social interaction and communication with others.
 Individuals on the autism spectrum are unique, and many can have exceptional abilities in visual skills, music and academic skills.

-ASD is one of the most common developmental disabilities affecting an estimated one in 150 children (Ministry of Children and Youth Services, 2017).
+ASD is one of the most common developmental disabilities affecting an estimated one in 66 children (Austism Speaks Canada, 2015).
 Whether this is due to better detection and reporting of autism; a real increase in the number of cases; or a combination of both, is not fully known.
 Like many other diagnoses autism falls on a spectrum and each individual is impacted differently.
 Autism Spectrum Disorder (ASD) is a complex developmental brain disorder that affects the way the brain works (Ministry of Children and Youth Services, 2017).
 The causes of ASD are still unknown and there is no cure.
 With early intervention and support, many individuals with ASD can lead happy and successful lives.

 Did You Know?